 - Preliminary design and cost estimation.

-- Complete supply and installation of post tensioning systems.
+- Supply and supervision / installation of post tensioning systems.

 Post tensioned slab systems can be constructed using either bonded or unbonded tendons.
 The relative merits of the two techniques are subject to debate.
 The following points may be made in favor of each: